HumeAI/empathic-voice-api-js/packages/react/README.md

 #### `verboseTranscription?`: boolean

 (_Optional_) A flag to enable verbose transcription.
-Set this query parameter to `true` to have unfinalized user transcripts sent to the client as interim UserMessage messages.
-When `true`, verbose transcription makes the assistant more sensitive to interruptions.
+When `true`, unfinalized user transcripts are sent to the client as interim UserMessage messages, which makes the assistant more sensitive to interruptions.
 Defaults to `true`.

 #### `onMessage?`: (message: [JsonMessage](https://github.com/HumeAI/hume-typescript-sdk/blob/ac89e41e45a925f9861eb6d5a1335ab51d5a1c94/src/api/resources/empathicVoice/types/JsonMessage.ts) & { receivedAt: Date;}) => void